Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 Depart home for Spain.
 The particulars of your arrival overseas are detailed with your flight itinerary.

-Upon arrival at the Barcelona Airport, make your own independent travel arrangements to Girona.
-For details, refer to your VBT Handbook.
+Upon arrival at Barcelona El Prat Airport, make your own independent travel arrangements to Girona.
+For full travel details, refer to your Vacation Preparation Handbook.

 Arrive in Girona this afternoon.
 You’ll have time to soak up the city’s ancient past as you stroll narrow cobbled streets past the brightly colored houses of the Old Town.
-The splendid cathedral boasts one of the world’s largest Gothic naves.
-You might also cross the Onyar River to step into one of Europe’s oldest Jewish quarters.
-Girona’s main square offers a bounty of choices for dinner on your own.
+Visit the magnificent cathedral, which boasts one of the world’s largest Gothic naves, or cross the Onyar River to explore one of Europe’s best-preserved Jewish quarters.
+Girona’s main square and nearby pedestrian streets offer a variety of excellent restaurants for dinner on your own.

-After breakfast at Nord 1901 Girona and a morning at leisure, meet your VBT Local host at 1:00 p.m., along with any other VBT guests arriving on the same day, for your Welcome Orientation in the lobby.
-Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign and/or wearing a VBT garment.
+Meet your VBT Local Host at 1:00 p.m. in the lobby of Hotel Nord 1901 for your Welcome Orientation.
+Please arrive dressed and ready for cycling.
+Your Local Host will be carrying a VBT sign and/or wearing VBT apparel.

-Your self-guided bike tour of Catalonia begins as you set off on your own, following your Ride with GPS app.
-Your first invigorating ride creates a figure eight, leading you northwest of Girona into the Catalan countryside and the gently sloping foothills of the Pre-Pyrenees.
-You ascend gradually, taking in lovely views of the village of Montcal below.
-As you ride, you can take inspiration knowing the Rocacorba climb is nearby; this cycling ascent up Puigsou Mountain—named for the 12th-century sanctuary of Rocacorba near the summit—provides solid training for professional cyclists and hardy challenges for amateurs.
-For now, you turn south as rolling terrain takes you through the traditional Catalan town of Sant Medir, known for its candy festival in early March.
-Then enjoy an easy coast back to the center of Girona.
-Your hotel is steps away from the city’s Old Town and pedestrian squares, rich with history and brimming with the excellent cuisine of the region.
+Your self-guided bike tour begins as you set off on your own, following your Ride with GPS app.
+Your first invigorating ride forms a figure eight, leading you northwest of Girona into the Catalan countryside and the gently sloping foothills of the Pre-Pyrenees.
+You ascend gradually, enjoying lovely views of the village of Montcal below.
+As you ride, take inspiration knowing the Rocacorba climb is nearby—this challenging ascent up Puigsou Mountain, named for the 12th-century sanctuary of Rocacorba near the summit, is a favorite training route for professional cyclists and a rewarding test for determined amateurs.

 Today's Ride Choices